Dimeco, Inc. logo

 The board of directors recommends a vote:

-• “FOR” the election of the Board’s four nominees to serve for a three-year term or until their successors are duly elected and qualified;
+• “FOR” the election of the Board’s four nominees as Directors to Class B, to serve for a three-year term or until their successors are duly elected and qualified;

 • “FOR” ratification of S.R.
-Snodgrass, P.C. as our independent registered public accounting firm.
+Snodgrass, P.C. as our independent auditors for the fiscal year ending December 31, 2024.

-If any matter not described in this Proxy Statement is properly presented at the Annual Meeting, the persons named on the proxy card will use their own best judgment to determine how to vote your shares.
+If any matter not described in this Proxy Statement is properly presented at the Annual Meeting, the persons named on the proxy card will vote upon such matters in accordance with the recommendations of the Company’s Board of Directors.
 The Company does not know of any other matters to be presented at the Annual Meeting.

 You may revoke your proxy at any time before the vote is taken at the meeting.
 To revoke your proxy, you must either advise the Secretary of the Company in writing before your Common Stock has been voted at the Annual Meeting, deliver a signed later dated proxy or attend the meeting and vote your shares in person.
 Attendance at the Annual Meeting will not in itself constitute revocation of your proxy.